AllanOricil/nrg-cli/README.md

 **nrg** (pronounced "energy") is a CLI tool designed to empower Node-RED developers with speed and efficiency.
 The name **nrg** stands for **Node-RED Generator**, but it's pronounced like "energy" to symbolize the power and momentum it brings to your workflow.
 Just as energy drives systems forward, **nrg** accelerates your development process, helping you quickly generate, build, and manage Node-RED nodes and plugins.
 Whether you're building simple automations or complex integrations, **nrg** ensures that you can focus your energy on writing meaningful code, while it takes care of the setup and scaffolding.

+## 🛠️ Integrated Toolchain

+This CLI comes with a set of embedded tools to streamline your development workflow.
+These tools are preconfigured to handle common tasks such as bundling, transpiling, and optimizing assets, so you can focus on building your project without manual setup.

+- [esbuild](https://github.com/AllanOricil/nrg/blob/e68363270c09a183a26bdfb8580b30fd2e74c7fd/package.json#L58): A fast and highly efficient JavaScript bundler and minifier.
+- [postcss](https://github.com/AllanOricil/nrg/blob/e68363270c09a183a26bdfb8580b30fd2e74c7fd/package.json#L67): A powerful tool for transforming CSS with plugins, enabling features like autoprefixing, nesting, and custom properties.
+- [html-minifier-terser](https://github.com/AllanOricil/nrg/blob/e68363270c09a183a26bdfb8580b30fd2e74c7fd/package.json#L62): A tool to minify and optimize HTML files, reducing file size for faster loading times.

+These integrated tools help ensure your code is optimized and production-ready with minimal configuration.

+> [!NOTE]
+>
+> In the future, [esbuild](https://esbuild.github.io/) will be replaced by [rolldown](https://rolldown.rs/)

 ## ✨ Commands

 > [!WARNING]